spritlesoftware/our-website/content/english/bms-fms.md

   title : "Top Building and Facility Management service providers in the industry"
   banner_heading:
-  - "Leaders in **FMS & BMS** space for a decade" contents : "Our building automation system can make any building more comfortable, efficient, and joyful.
+  - "Leaders in **FMS & BMS** space for a decade" contents : "Our Building Automation System can make any building more comfortable, efficient, and joyful.
 With our system in place, you can be confident your building is ready for the future."
   image: "images/bmsimages/smart.webp"
   alt : "Top Building and Facility Management service providers in the industry"